 * Excellent photography opportunities

 This is one of the most photogenic cities in Vietnam.
 There are old gems lurking on the streets and in the countryside.
-And the local cuisine is amazing.
+And the local cuisine is delicious.
 The people still have a provincial warmth about them too.

 Go beyond the “standard” Hue travel itinerary and there’s a good chance it’ll be a highlight for you too.

 Vietnam’s tourism boom has mostly passed Hue by.
 The city at the centre of so much of the country’s history and culture - the capital until 1945 - has mostly failed to make a mark on international travellers.
-It’s a grand failure of storytelling.
-Hue’s amazing stories go untold as the city offers visitors an information free, Disneyesque experience of a complicated but riveting past.

 Hue Background